scannon2k/VAR-FFR-Yield/README.md

-### VAR/VECM
+### Vector Error Correction
-Investigate and describe the dynamic relationship between the federal funds rate and 10 year treasury yields using VAR/VECM models.
+Investigate and describe the dynamic relationship between 2 year and 10 year treasury note yields using a vector error correction model.